Martin Auto Museum

-The Martin Auto Museum is a privately owned non-profit automobile museum located in Glendale, Arizona.
+The Martin Auto Museum and Event Center is a privately owned non-profit automobile museum located in Glendale, Arizona.
 The museum is dedicated to the preservation of collectible automobiles for educational purposes.
-Admission is a $10 donation per person over the age of 12.
 Some of the services provided by the museum include guided tours for such groups as local schoolchildren, veteran organizations and car clubs.

 History

 Mel Martin

 The museum was founded by real estate developer Mel Martin to showcase his collection of vintage vehicles and automobile related memorabilia.
 He helped his family to make their house payments by selling newspapers.
 The family moved to Mayer, Arizona, a mining town, where his great uncle John Martin lived.
 Martin's father purchased a service station, where he worked pumping gas.
 He moved to Phoenix and became the owner of his own gas station which he named M&M. He then purchased several towing trucks and his business continued to grow.
 He became involved in other automobile related businesses and started a car auction company.
 Martin became involved in the sale and development of commercial real estate.

 Martin began collecting cars since the 1960s.
 During the years his collection of vintage, historical and one of a kind cars continued to grow.
 He also collected memorabilia related to the automotive industry.
 Martin and his wife, Sallie Martin, realized that it would be best if they had a building with adequate space to show case their automobile collection and related artifacts.